by Dr Tiina Meder

 When the pump stops dispersing your Meder Beauty Science product, there is less than 0.2 ml of it left in the bottle.
 We fill our bottles with 5% extra, so when you buy 50 ml you get 52.5 ml and you use 52.3 ml.
 Now, this is the math that I like.
 In my years of work in beauty industry I got thoroughly fed up with tubes and jars that had to be cut and scraped and sown in half to get sometimes up to 30% of remaining product from the inside!

-Putting all relevant information on the packaging can be a bit of a problem, I’ll admit.
+Putting all relevant information on the packaging can be a bit of a problem, though, I’ll admit as much.

-We strive to use as little of secondary packaging as possible.
+We strive to use as little secondary packaging as possible

 Only when we can’t find any other way do we use boxes.
 Beauty industry uses way too much paper and cardboard to make the products look attractive on the shelf.
 But if a customer discards the box right after purchasing the product, well then, the box is unnecessary.
 It’s a waste of a perfectly good tree, a waste of chemicals used to whitewash and colour the paper, a waste of people’s labour and added pollution that the world could do without.
 This is why all our bottles are recyclable.

 However, cosmetic legislation gets more restrictive every year.
 The packaging must include all kinds of information: the name of the product and what it is for, the complete list of ingredients, shelf life, instructions for use, barcode, safety warnings (Avoid eye area!
 Rinse after use!).
 Then of course it has to be recognisable, so we need to leave some space for logo and company name.
 The smaller the bottle, the harder this task.
-150 ml bottles are large enough to contain all this copy, but 30 ml bottles are a pain for the label designer, because the customer must still be able to read all these without a magnifying lens.
+100 ml bottles are large enough (just!) to contain all this copy, but with 30 ml bottles we had to resort to using boxes, because the customer must still be able to read all these without a magnifying lens.